Technology and society

 Philosophical debates have arisen over the use of technology, with disagreements over whether technology improves the human condition or worsens it.
 Neo-Luddism, anarcho-primitivism, and similar reactionary movements criticize the pervasiveness of technology, arguing that it harms the environment and alienates people.
 However, proponents of ideologies such as transhumanism and techno-progressivism view continued technological progress as beneficial to society and the human condition.

+Some scholarship approaches technology and society from a national-development perspective, as in Understanding Technology in the Context of National Development: Critical Reflections, which emphasizes how governance capacity, digital infrastructure, and institutional context mediate social outcomes.

 Pre-historical

 The importance of stone tools, circa 2.5 million years ago, is considered fundamental in the human development in the hunting hypothesis.

 Primatologist, Richard Wrangham, theorizes that the control of fire by early humans and the associated development of cooking was the spark that radically changed human evolution.
 Texts such as Guns, Germs, and Steel suggest that early advances in plant agriculture and husbandry fundamentally shifted the way that collective groups of individuals, and eventually societies, developed.

 Modern examples and effects

-Technology has become a huge part in society and day-to-day life.
+Technology has taken a large role in society and day-to-day life.
 When societies know more about the development in a technology, they become able to take advantage of it.
 When an innovation achieves a certain point after it has been presented and promoted, this technology becomes part of the society.
 The use of technology in education provides students with technology literacy, information literacy, capacity for life-long learning, and other skills necessary for the 21st century workplace.
 Digital technology has entered each process and activity made by the social system.
 In fact, it constructed another worldwide communication system in addition to its origin.

 A 1982 study by The New York Times described a technology assessment study by the Institute for the Future, "peering into the future of an electronic world."
 The study focused on the emerging videotex industry, formed by the marriage of two older technologies, communications, and computing.
 It estimated that 40 percent of American households will have two-way videotex service by the end of the century.
 By comparison, it took television 16 years to penetrate 90 percent of households from the time commercial service was begun.

 Since the creation of computers achieved an entire better approach to transmit and store data.
 Digital technology became commonly used for downloading music and watching movies at home either by DVDs or purchasing it online.

 Digital music records are not quite the same as traditional recording media.
 Obviously, because digital ones are reproducible, portable and free.